Aider-AI/aider/aider/website/docs/more/analytics.md

 ## Enabling & disabling analytics

-You can easily opt out of analytics forever by running this command one time:
+You can opt out of analytics forever by running this command one time:

 ```
 aider --analytics-disable